 Yaroslav Shramko: It would be an exaggeration to say that it was I who proposed the logic of first-degree entailment.
-This logic has been introduced by the outstanding American logician Nuel Belnap in the 60s of the last century.
+This logic was introduced by the outstanding American logician Nuel Belnap in the 1960s.
 Given that the concept of consequence is at the heart of logic as a science (according to Stephen Kleene, "logic has the important function of saying what follows from what"), first-degree entailment represents this concept in its purest form, as a relation between statements that are not themselves consequences.
-Syntactically, first-degree entailment is an expression of the form A -> B, where neither A nor B contain the connective of entailment ->.
+Syntactically, first-degree entailment is an expression of the form A -> B, where neither A nor B contains the connective of entailment ->.
 Semantically, Belnap and his student Mike Dunn have shown how this logic can be used to apply to reasoning in computer systems when our databases appear to be incomplete and/or inconsistent.
-I hope that I (with co-authors) have also been able to make some contribution to the study of this most interesting logical phenomenon, particularly when we are dealing not with individual computer systems, but with their networks.
+I hope that I (with coauthors) have also been able to make some contribution to the study of this most interesting logical phenomenon, particularly when we are dealing not with individual computer systems, but with their networks.